m50d/m50d.github.com/_posts/2018-11-29-deploying-scalajs-with-netlify.md

 ## 3. Sign up to [Netlify](https://netlify.com), add/enable this repository, and get a link to your Scala.js webapp

 It's that simple.
 Since Scala.js code executes in the user's browser, we can use a service designed for static site generators like Netlify.
+By default Netlify will automatically rebuild and redeploy our code every time we update the `master` branch on Github!